ACHinrichs/LaTeX-templates/CONTRIBUTING.md

 ToDos
 -----
 All ToDos are stored in `/todos.org` on the repository-root.
 The ToDos must have a description/specification.
-I will prioritize them.
+I will prioritise them.
 Important todos will be added to milestones.

 ToDos which are done, shall be marked as done.
 They will be removed